LaboratoryOpticsBiosciences/THG_PIPETTES/Figure6/README.md

-Code used to generate Figure 6
+Lumerical FDTD scipts  used to run the simulations to generate Figure 6